 - registration is not possible due to the PLMN being unavailable or registration failure; or

-- signal level enhanced network selection is applicable (see clause 3.11) or when referring to case x) of clause 4.4.3.1.1, and the received signal quality of all access technologies (if the MS is capable of and if it is available) from the registered PLMN or equivalent PLMN (if available) is lower than the "Operator controlled signal threshold per access technology" stored in the USIM of the corresponding access technology.
+- signal level enhanced network selection is applicable (see clause 3.11) and the received signal quality of all access technologies (if the MS is capable of and if it is available) from the registered PLMN or equivalent PLMN (if available) is lower than the "Operator controlled signal threshold per access technology" stored in the USIM of the corresponding access technology.

 the MS follows one of the following two procedures depending on its PLMN selection operating mode.
 At switch on, if the MS provides the optional feature of user preferred PLMN selection operating mode at switch on then this operating mode shall be used.
 Otherwise, the MS shall use the PLMN selection mode that was used before switching off.